aktyz/push_swap/README.md

 # Difficult norm remaining
 ```
 push_swap_utils.c: Error!
+Error: TOO_MANY_LINES       (line:  68, col:   1):	Function has more than 25 lines
-Error: TOO_MANY_LINES       (line:  87, col:   1):	Function has more than 25 lines
+Error: TOO_MANY_LINES       (line: 106, col:   1):	Function has more than 25 lines
-Error: TOO_MANY_LINES       (line: 176, col:   1):	Function has more than 25 lines
+Error: TOO_MANY_LINES       (line: 196, col:   1):	Function has more than 25 lines
 push_swap.c: Error!
-Error: TOO_MANY_LINES       (line:  48, col:   1):	Function has more than 25 lines
-push_swap_atof.c: Error!
-Error: TOO_MANY_LINES       (line:  58, col:   1):	Function has more than 25 lines
+Error: TOO_MANY_LINES       (line:  74, col:   1):	Function has more than 25 lines

 heap_cost_calculation_test.c: Error!
 Error: TOO_MANY_LINES       (line:  71, col:   1):	Function has more than 25 lines